amarefi/diverse_video_captioning/README.md

-# diverse video captioning using LSTMs and POS
+# Diverse Video Captioning using LSTMs and POS

 introduction
 =======